geral2/SQL-APIConsumer/README.md

 ```

 ###### **STEP 5**
-Copy CLR entire folder to disk C:\ or an alernative path that do you want.
+Copy the folder named CLR to the following path "C:\" or any another alernative path which you can get access throught SQL.
+Keep in mind, if you used a different path you will also neeed to modify the script of Installing/STEP 1.

 ```
 C:\CLR